zhiqiangzhongddu/zhiqiangzhongddu.github.io/_pages/activities.md

 A list of conferences, workshops, schools, competitions, etc. that I have attended.

 ## 2020
-Attend the *SanDAL Winter School*, 7th-11th December 2020, Online.
+Attend the *SanDAL Winter School* and gave a oral presentation, 7th-11th December 2020, Online.

 Reviewer of *TheWeb-21*(WWW-21) conference.